 Contract for Difference (CFD)

-The contract for difference (CFD) markets are offered by various brokers, and therefore may differ from one broker to another.
+The contract for difference (CFD) markets is offered by various brokers and therefore may differ from one broker to another.
 Typically they are simple instruments though, labeled with a similar name to the underlying.

 A CFD is like a "side bet" on another market.